Rules for importers and exporters of crude oil, hydrocarbon oils and gas, pumps, valves, compressors, turbines, subsea equipment and pipelines.

 As an importer or exporter in the oil, gas, refining and petrochemical sector, you can turn to a range of bodies for help and information.

-The government organisation with primary responsibility for providing trade support to UK exporters is UK Trade & Investment.
-UKTI has an impartial global presence in countries throughout the world and helps businesses realise their international potential through knowledge transfer and ongoing partnership support.
-You can find information on the services they offer to exporters on the UKTI website.
+The government organisation with primary responsibility for providing trade support to UK exporters is Department for International Trade (DIT)I has an impartial global presence in countries throughout the world and helps businesses realise their international potential through knowledge transfer and ongoing partnership support.
+You can find information on the services DIT offer exporters.

-Provision of non-legally binding tariff classification commodity codes advice is available by emailing email@example.com including the information detailed in Customs Information Paper 27 (2015) with your enquiry.
+Provision of non-legally binding tariff classification commodity codes advice is available through the Tariff Classification Service.